foopod/locked-away/story/08 More than Friends.md

 I can't help but think of her in a different light.
 I can't deny that I hadn't thought about her like that.
 But she always seemed so proper, I never thought she might be gay.

-Tehe, and now I'm all giddy like a little school girl experiencing her first crush.
+Tehe, and now I'm all giddy like a school girl having her first crush.